 The Bill was introduced in early 2024 and was reviewed by the Community Safety and Legal Affairs Committee.
 This Bill was passed with minor amendments by the Queensland Parliament on 20 August 2024.
-The major amendments will commence on a date to be fixed by proclamation and is expected to occur in the next twelve months.
+The major amendments will commence on a date to be fixed in 2025.